Framework Integrations

 - Callbacks & Events — what the callbacks fire (same model across all integrations)

-- SDK Reference — full callback class signatures
+- Python SDK Reference — Python callback class signatures